Laplacian Mixture Modeling for Network Analysis and Unsupervised Learning on Graphs: Appendix

-The heuristics used by data spectroscopy analyze the values of the eigenvectors and are computationally less expensive than macrostate clustering since they do not involve a global optimization algorithm.
-As shown in the \ref{sec:genexp} section, at the level of the hard/crisp cluster labels, data spectroscopy can indeed provide accurate estimates of the macrostate clustering solutions when the same kernel functions or Laplacian matrices are used.
-However, it does not provide a full probabilistic model including the soft/fuzzy cluster assignment probabilities and involves kernel-specific heuristics for choosing the appropriate cluster number.
+In some examples tested (data not shown), hard-thresholded Laplacian mixture model results were found to agree perfectly with the output of another algorithm, called Data Spectroscopy \cite{shi09}.
+Data spectroscopy does not provide a full probabilistic model including the soft/fuzzy cluster assignment probabilities and involves kernel-specific heuristics for choosing the appropriate cluster number.
+But, at the level of the hard/crisp cluster labels, Data Spectroscopy is an algorithm can provide accurate estimates of hard thresholded Laplacian mixture model solutions when the same Laplacian matrices are used.

-It may be possible to use macrostate clustering and data spectroscopic methods together, or to merge them so that they can be used consistently on different analyses within the same project.
-For example, the multiscale spectral gap criterion used by macrostates could also be incorporated into data spectroscopy and used to select an optimal kernel function.
-Once a kernel function has been selected, the more expensive macrostate clustering solution might be computed next, in order to provide additional soft/fuzzy cluster assignment probabilities and also to verify the results of the approximate solution provided by data spectroscopy.

-Since macrostate clusters are globally optimized finite mixture models derived from Laplacian eigenvectors, these results provide independent verification that data spectroscopy generates accurate approximations of the optimal mixture model for well-separated clusters.
-These two algorithms have very different derivations and conceptual origins, so better understanding of their similarities could provide important insights into the relationships of spectral clustering and finite mixture modeling.
+This was an unexpected outcome worthy of better understanding and more study.
+The Data Spectroscopy software (DaSpec) was obtained online from the original author's website.

-The mathematical arguments used to prove the accuracy of data spectroscopy in \citep{shi09} and other kernelized spectral clustering methods described more recently in \citep{schi15} may yield better understanding of the assumptions used in macrostate clustering.
+The mathematical arguments used to prove the accuracy of data spectroscopy in \cite{shi09} and other kernelized spectral clustering methods described more recently in \cite{schi15} may yield better understanding of the assumptions used in Laplacian mixture models as well.
 Likewise, the physical interpretations of macrostates in terms of drift-diffusions and the relationship of the kernel scaling parameter to the temperature or energy of the Brownian motion of generating stochastic processes may provide additional insight into the accuracy of the approximations used by data spectroscopy.
+It may be possible to hybridize Laplacian mixture models and data spectroscopic methods so that they can be used consistently on different analyses within the same project.
+For example, data spectroscopy could be used during the distance/similarity/kernel function learning step.